AI Is Everywhere Right Now

 The biggest risk for small businesses in Montana right now isn’t missing the next flashy AI feature.
 It’s doing nothing.

-While you hesitate, others are using these tools to:
+While you hesitate, others are using AI driven tech to:

 - Shorten meetings